backlineint/drupal-state/web/src/pages/en/introduction.md

 - ✅ **Write GraphQL queries against Drupal's Core JSON:API endpoints.
   (Experimental)**

+- ✅ **Easily source data from API endpoints that require authorization**

 Plus much more on the roadmap.
 Have a feature request?
 Submit it in [the issue queue](https://www.drupal.org/project/issues/drupal_state?categories=All).